119kanika/GPTStream/README.md

 - create signup and login in firebase
 - create store with redu
 - update store/userSlice with user info after they sign up
+- implement sign out
+- update profile
+- fetch data from TMDB
+- bugfix of redirect user to browse page if logged in or sign up page if logged out.
+- unsubscribed to the onAuthStateChanged callback.
+-

 # Features
 - Browse page after authentication